-When asked about their favourite thing in Japan, many people will probably answer the friendliness of the Japanese, the food and also onsen.
-Indeed, taking an onsen, a geothermally heated spring filled with water that contains several minerals beneficial to body, is a must-try activity for tourists as it is completely different from taking a bath in other countries around the world.
+When asked about their favorite thing in Japan, many people will probably answer the friendliness of the Japanese, the food and also onsen.
+Indeed, taking an onsen, a geothermally heated spring filled with water that contains several minerals beneficial to the body, is a must-try activity for tourists as it is completely different from taking a bath in other countries around the world.
 It is the ultimate activity to relax after a day filled with discovering the nature and culture of Japan.

-- Before taking an onsen
+- How to take an onsen

-- After taking an onsen
+- After the onsen

 - Let’s take an onsen

 - Other articles that you might like: